itsjordanmuller/2023-python-100-days/README.md

 ![Leap Year Checker - Image 1](https://github.com/itsjordanmuller/2023-python-100-days/blob/main/Day-003/003-leap-year-1.png)

-> Ask the user for a `year`, check if it's a leap year or not and print the corresponding message, 1993 is not a leap year
+> Ask the user for a `year`, check if it's a leap year or not and print the corresponding message
+>
+> 1993 is not a leap year

 ![Leap Year Checker - Image 2](https://github.com/itsjordanmuller/2023-python-100-days/blob/main/Day-003/003-leap-year-2.png)